billbudge/Diagrammar/README.md

 ### Generic iteration

 Let's try a more typical iteration, equivalent to the following for loop in Javascript.
-Let's try to add the numbers in the range [i..n].
+Let's try to add the numbers in the range [0..n].

 ```js
     for (let i = 0; i < n; i++) ...